Kethen/samsung-exynos8890-ubuntu-touch/README.md

 - halium-generic-adaptation-build-tools https://gitlab.com/ubports/porting/community-ports/halium-generic-adaptation-build-tools/-/merge_requests/2

 ### TODO
-- look into ubports recovery
-- add hero2lte port
+- building separated kernels for recovery and boot to enable selinux for recovery and apparmor for boot